yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/_index.md

 - **Cluster properties**.
 View cluster activity, node status, and database properties:

   - Database tables.
-Use the cluster **Tables** tab to see the tables, databases, and namespaces on the cluster.
+Use the cluster **Tables** tab to see the tables, along with their size across all the nodes on the cluster.
   - Node status.
 Use the cluster **Nodes** tab to see the nodes in the cluster and their status.
   - [Activity log](monitor-activity/).
 The cluster **Activity** tab provides a running audit of changes made to the cluster.